DevExpress/devextreme-react/README.md

 ```
 #### <a name="additional-configuration"></a>Additional Configuration ####

-The further configuration steps depend on which build tool, bundler or module loader you are using.
-Please choose the one you need:
+The following configuration steps depend on the build tool, bundler or module loader you are using:

 * [Configuring Webpack](https://github.com/DevExpress/devextreme-react/blob/master/docs/using-webpack.md)
 * [Using Create React App](https://github.com/DevExpress/devextreme-react/blob/master/docs/using-create-react-app.md)